JeremieRodon/demo-ecs-codedeploy/README.md

 This demo focuses on the **core value proposition**:
 - ECR push automatically triggers safe Blue/Green deployments with integration testing
+- CodePipeline orchestrates the entire deployment workflow with strict ordering
 - Lambda-based quality gates ensure deployment safety
 - Automatic rollback when tests fail (demonstrated with v4.0)
-- No complex CI/CD pipelines to explain
-- No CodeBuild complexity
+- EventBridge-driven automation for real-time deployment triggers
+- **Sequential deployment safety**: No race conditions from rapid successive pushes
+- Complete infrastructure-as-code with CloudFormation
-- Just the essential: **Push → Event → Test → Deploy (or Rollback)**
+- Just the essential: **Push → Event → Pipeline → Test → Deploy (or Rollback)**

-Perfect for showing stakeholders how modern deployment automation works with built-in safety!
+Perfect for showing stakeholders how modern deployment automation works with built-in safety and reliability!